 These are books I’ve published on a variety of subjects, including media literacy, the media arts, digital production and children’s play.
-In some cases there are downloadable opening chapters.
+In some cases there are downloadable chapters.

 IN DEFENCE OF THE MEDIA ARTS: SCREEN EDUCATION IN THE TWENTY-FIRST CENTURY (2016)